About Thiruvathira (Arudra Darshanam) & Dates

 It is believed that the Lord Nataraja, the dancing form of Lord Shiva was born on this day and it is considered as highly auspicious.

 On this day Ardra Nakshatra coincides with Pournami and it is the longest night in a year.

 The dance of Lord Shiva in the form of Nataraja represents five activities – Creation, Protection, Destruction, Release and Embodiment.
 It represents the continuous cycle of creation and destruction.
 The cosmic dance takes place in every particle and is the source of all energy.

 Arudra signifies the golden red flame and Lord Shiva performs the dance in the form of red flamed light.
 Most of the temples around the world with Lord Nataraja and Shiva would celebrate Arudra Darshan.

-Significance of Arudra Darshan
+Significance of Thiruvathir

 In Tamil Nadu, the unmarried women will fast on Thiruvatirai day.
 They will take food before sunrise and start their fasting and they will break the fast after witnessing the moon rise.
 Some people also start fasting (Nonbu) nine days before and ends on Thiruvathirai day.

 In Kerala, Thiruvathira is an important traditional festival along with the other popular festivals, Onam and Vishu.
 This has been celebrated by the Nambuthiri, Kshatriya and Nair communities of Kerala.
 The unmarried women observe a partial fast on this day to get good husbands and married women take a fast from the preceding day (Makayiram Nakshatra) and on the day of Thiruvathira for the well being of their husbands and family.